metablaster/WindowsFirewallRuleset/Readme/Monitoring Firewall.md

 Almost everything `netsh trace` can do can be also done with NetEventPacketCapture module.

-Inside `Scripts` folder there are `StartTrace.ps1` and `StopTrace.ps1` scripts which you can use to quickly start and stop package capture.
+Inside `Scripts` folder there are sample `StartTrace.ps1` and `StopTrace.ps1` scripts which make use of NetEventPacketCapture module, you can use them to quickly start and stop packet capture.

-Keep in mind that both the `netsh trace` and `NetEventPacketCapture` generate an ETL file (Event Trace Log), problem in both cases is lack of executable involved.
+Keep in mind that both the `netsh trace` and `NetEventPacketCapture` generate an ETL file (Event Trace Log), problem in both cases is the lack of executable involved in traffic.

-This problem can be solved with the before explained method "Packet trace and analysis" by using
+This problem can be solved with "Windows Performance Recorder" which generates required symbols.

 [NetEventPacketCapture reference](https://docs.microsoft.com/en-us/powershell/module/neteventpacketcapture/?view=win10-ps)